-In a first step, the ICD-10 coded definition of the underlying cause of death is mapped to the GBD cause list (GBD 2017 Mortality and Causes of Death Collaborators, 2018).
+As a first step in the analysis process, we map the ICD-10 codes to the GBD cause list (GBD 2017 Mortality and Causes of Death Collaborators, 2018).
 The GBD cause list arranges the 350 causes of health loss studied within the GBD in hierarchical nested categories - referred to as "levels".
-At the highest level, causes are split into very large categories: communicable, maternal, neonatal, and nutritional causes; non - communicable diseases; and injuries.
+At the highest level, causes are split into very large categories: communicable, maternal, neonatal, and nutritional causes; non-communicable diseases; and injuries.
 Within each of those categories, causes of health loss are broken down with increasing specificity at each level.
 For example, consider acute myocardial infarct, which is a level 4 cause in the GBD cause list: